decretist/Dissertation/Chapter0/chapter0.md

 [^4]: NEH ODH Grant number:
 [HD-51568-12](https://securegrants.neh.gov/publicquery/main.aspx?f=1&gn=HD-51568-12)

+[^a]:"The Law's Violence Against Medieval and Early Modern Jews" (2013) and "Gratian and the Jews" (2014)

+[^b]: **This project was attractive to Pennington because although the results would be obtained computationally, they could be verified by someone doing a close reading of the text of the *Decretum*.

 [^5]: To the extent that there is some one person we can point to as corresponding to our idea of "Gratian," it's the author of the